BNS e-book is available! Come and register!

 Message of the President

-Budapest Nephrology School is a one-week, English speaking, internationally recognized, CME refresher nephrology course which has been organized by the Hungarian Kidney Foundation at the Semmelweis University for the past 19 years, under the auspices of ISN and ERA-EDTA.
+Budapest Nephrology School is a one-week, English speaking, internationally recognized, CME refresher nephrology course which has been organized by the Hungarian Kidney Foundation at the Semmelweis University for the past 20 years, under the auspices of ISN and ERA-EDTA.
 The school is accredited worldwide by EU in Brussels.
 The School published a book titled “Nephrology, Hypertension, Dialysis and Transplantation” edited by T. Andreoli, E. Ritz and L. Rosivall.
-The 3rd new edition of the book will be published on the occasion of the 20th school this year.
+The 3rd new edition of the book will be published in 2014.

-The 20th Budapest Nephrology School is held in conjunction with the 11th International Symposium on Wine and Health and the 8th World Kidney Day celebration
+The 21st Budapest Nephrology School is held in conjunction with the 12th International Symposium on Wine and Health and the 9th World Kidney Day celebration.

 Looking forward to seeing you in Budapest soon.